 If you have enough time during your visit to Cusco and Machu Picchu, you will surely want to know WHERE TO BUY IN CUSCO.
 Cusco has many places to shop, with an incredible diversity of products handmade by artisans.
 Many of these items are unique, truly amazing products; especially textiles, made of alpaca wool and jewelry.
 Most of the products and souvenirs are made inspired by the culture and traditions of this destination in Peru.
-It is impossible not to be seduced by the shapes and colors of crafts with Andean and Inca motifs.

 Shopping in Cusco